yurimacena/yurimacena/README.md

 ## Hi 👋
-Focus on backend development, but obviously I like programming in general.
-Recently I am learning Python and Data Analytics.
+Focusing on data analytics, but I like programming especially in backend development.
+Recently I am learning Power BI and Machine Learning.
 Be welcome to collaborate in my repositories and talk to me for work in some project or organization.

 Tools that I use actually: Power BI, Python, MySQL Workbrench, MongoDB, Git and Articial Intelligence.
 <!--